What are the aims of teaching maths?

 Provision in KS1

 Pupils in Year 1 and 2 take part in daily maths sessions.
 Working with a wealth of activities in varied groupings (mixed ability, similar ability, pairs, individually) they access a range of concrete, pictorial and abstract methods and resources (CPA).
-The use of practical resources to embed mathematical concepts and work through common misconceptions is strongly encouraged.
+They use practical resources to embed mathematical concepts and work through common misconceptions.
 Both formal and responsive interventions allow all children to progress.

 Provision in KS2

 Daily maths sessions allow children to relate to real life contexts, ask questions, lead their own learning (through investigating different methods) and find ways to problem solve and reason.
-Detailed procedural and contextural variation (through White Rose Maths or teachers’ own choice of resources) aims to progress children’s understanding of a concept as quickly as possible without putting limitations on learning.
-The high expectation of pupils and links to Growth Mindset (see school website) promote the qualities of perseverance and learning from mistakes.
-Intervention for specific pupils in Years 5 and 6, and guidance for teachers from a highly trained “Numbers Count,” practitioner has helped pupils to develop a highly developed number sense and understanding of place value.
-Pupils achieving “Greater Depth,” in KS2 has increased rapidly.
+Detailed procedural and contextual variation (through White Rose Maths or teachers’ own choice of resources) aims to progress children’s understanding of a concept as quickly as possible without putting limitations on learning.
+The high expectations of pupils and links to Growth Mindset promote the qualities of perseverance and learning from mistakes, ensuring that children become resilient learners.

 Provision for pupils with SEND